casunlight/NYCDataScience_HadoopClass/README.md

 	- on your left panel of EC2 dashboard, click on "network & security" category's "Key Pairs";
 	- click on button "create key pair";
-	- type your key pair name, for me, I put "vivian_zhang_supstat";
+	- type your key pair name, for me, I put "EC2UbuntuLTSThreeT1Micro";
 	- see a download file window, choose a secure folder to save your .pem file which will be your private key.
-For me, I get the file called "vivian_zhang_supstat.pem";
+For me, I get the file called "EC2UbuntuLTSThreeT1Micro.pem";

 4. create EC2 instances
    * Each instance is like a seperate machine.